Monday, September 19, 2016

 It is September 24, 2005.
 The UCF Knights hadn't dropped the "Golden" yet.
 They're playing in downtown Orlando at the Citrus Bowl.
 An on-campus stadium is still two years in the future, though UCF is studying whether one would be feasible.

-George O'Leary is the head coach and in his second season with UCF.
-The Golden Knights are winless at this point in the season and sit at 0-2 following losses to South Carolina and USF.
+The Golden Knights are winless at this point in the season and sit at

 The Knights were also winless in 2004, O'Leary's first season.
 They dropped the last four games of 2003, when Mike Kruczek was fired and Alan Gooch served as interim head coach for the remainder of the season.